 The needs assessment will help to determine whether there is a need to make additional provision through an EHC Plan.
 These plans replace statements of SEN for children and young people with the most complex needs, from birth up to the age 25.

-When deciding whether to issue an EHC Plan the local authority will take into account whether the needs of the child or young person can reasonably be met from resources normally available to settings.
+When deciding whether to issue an EHC Plan, the local authority will decide whether the needs of the young person can reasonably be met using the resources most usually available in a school.